dougpuob/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability-identifier-naming.rst

 .. option:: ProtectedMemberHungarianPrefix

     When set to `true` the check will ensure the name will add Hungarian Notation prefix for the given data type.
-The default value is `false`.
+The default value is `Off`.

 For example using values of:

    - ProtectedMemberCase of ``lower_case``
    - ProtectedMemberPrefix of ``pre_``
    - ProtectedMemberSuffix of ``_post``
-   - ProtectedMemberHungarianPrefix of ``true``
+   - ProtectedMemberHungarianPrefix of ``On``

 Identifies and/or transforms protected member names as follows: